thijsvanaalten/Circuit-to-Android-BLE-demo/README.md

 This library has been developed exclusively for Bluetooth 4.0 (BLE), also known as Bluetooth Low Energy.
 Compatible devices and sensors are listed below.

 ### StretchSense
-Only the StretchSense Fabric Evaluation circuit is compatible with the support library.
+This support library is compatible with the StretchSense Fabric Evaluation circuit only.

 ### Android
 BLE was first introduced in 2012 and requires a minimum operating system version of Android 4.3